 If you’ve suffered a catastrophic injury due to another party’s reckless actions or negligence, turn to the dedicated personal injury attorneys at Wallace Childers PLLC.
-We serve as spirited advocates for injured people in both North Carolina and South Carolina—and we have a reputation for excellence in our field.
+We advocate for injured people in both North Carolina and South Carolina.
 Work with us to get the personal attention and reliable legal guidance you need during a difficult time.

 The long-lasting effects of catastrophic injuries

 Injuries to the head and spinal cord have the potential to cause serious health problems that last for the long term.
 Brain injuries, for their part, often lead to problems with memory, impairments in one’s visual perceptional skills, reduced concentration, nausea, issues with motivation and an impaired ability to process information, among other issues.